m-thirumal/oauth-authorization-server/docs/index.md

 ## What is OAuth 2?

-OAuth means Open Authorization

-OAuth 2 - Authorization Framework
+OAuth means `Open Authorization` & OAuth 2 is an  `Authorization Framework`

 #### What is Authentication and Authorization?